kbarre123/kbarre123.github.io/source/_posts/2015-01-02-arduino-plus-vixen-3-equals-merry-christmas.markdown

 The hardware components I used are as follows:

-* A used electiral service box (like one you'd find on a construction site; they're water-resistant).
+* A used electrical service box (like one you'd find on a construction site; they're water-resistant).
 * An [Arduino Uno r3] or equivalent.
 As long as there's at least 16 digital I/O ports.
 * Two [Sainsmart 8 channel 5V Solid State Relay](http://www.sainsmart.com/8-channel-5v-solid-state-relay-module-board-omron-ssr-4-pic-arm-avr-dsp-arduino.html) (SSR) boards.
 At the time of publication, these were listed as $28.59...I paid maybe half of that.
 Shop around.
 * 5' of Romex wire and a bag of 3-way jumpers
 * 16 indoor/outdoor extension cords
-* 2' of 22 guage jumper wire to connect the Arduino to the SSR units.
+* 2' of 22 gage jumper wire to connect the Arduino to the SSR units.
 * A small screwdriver and a regular sized screwdriver (no soldering, yay!).
 * A piece of plexi-glass, some machine screws, and nylon risers